Atlanta is the #3 best city to start a career (Atlanta Journal Constitution, 2018).

 - MGS 4430 – Negotiation

 - MK 3010 – Marketing Management

 - MK 4330 – Principals of Professional Sales

 - Other ENI prefix courses

-Non-RCB students: 12 credit hours of ENI elective courses, which includes BUSA 3090 as a required ENI elective.
+Non-RCB students: 6 credit hours of ENI elective courses, which includes BUSA 3090 as a required ENI elective.

 The entrepreneurship concentration equips individuals with the innovation skills to craft next-generation solutions.
 While the MBA program enhances general management abilities, the entrepreneurship concentration focuses on preparing graduates to innovate, lead and execute change.